CouncilofLorien/counciloflorien.github.io/docs/original/tournament/policy-1.md

 **Downloads** (in Adobe Acrobat format):

-- [Download Player Sheets](/assets/files/CoL-PlayerSheets.pdf) Coordinators should distribute these sheets at tournaments.
+- Download Player Sheets - Coordinators should distribute these sheets at tournaments.
 - [Download Registration Form](/assets/files/CoL-RegistrationForm.pdf) - Registration form for use by tournament coordinators

 **Council Scenarios**